GAry45v/AutomaticSurvey/README.md

 ## Introduction

 AutoSurvey is a speedy and well-organized framework for automating the creation of comprehensive literature surveys.
 However, the original system relied on a static database of references, which limited its ability to meet the demand for up-to-date research in survey writing.
 To address this, I have enhanced the framework by integrating a function to automatically fetch the latest articles from arXiv, thus satisfying the need for up-to-date, current research.
+Our new framework is called AutomaticSurvey.

 ## Requirements